Guide to Kali Linux

 But Wireshark can also read captured packet files from a wide range of other network analyzers.
 Furthermore, many protocol dissectors exist to allow it to be used to analyze the traffic of many popular protocols, making it a powerful tool for network analysis.

-Using Kali Linux ethically
+Using Kali Linux for offensive security ethically

 As mentioned earlier, Kali Linux is a powerful tool that can be used for both good and bad.
 It is important to use Kali Linux ethically and responsibly.
 This means using it to improve the security of your own systems, or systems you have been given explicit permission to test.
 It does not mean using it to break into systems without permission, steal data, or cause harm.